jeremiahsb/abogen/README.md

 > Special thanks to [@jborza](https://github.com/jborza) for adding queue mode in PR [#35](https://github.com/denizsafak/abogen/pull/35)

 ## `About Chapter Markers`
-When you process ePUB or PDF files, Abogen converts them into text files stored in your temporary directory.
+When you process ePUB or PDF files, Abogen converts them into text files stored in your cache directory.
 When you click "Edit," you're actually modifying these converted text files.
 In these text files, you'll notice tags that look like this:

 ```
 <<CHAPTER_MARKER:Chapter Title>>